 What Is the Purpose of This Blog Then?

 There is a loose network of people who are trying to revive and reconstruct pre-Christian polytheistic practices of European peoples.
-I am part of this unofficial “group”, though I don’t really have much of a connection to them as individuals.
+I am part of this unofficial “group”, though I don’t really have much of a connection to most of them as individuals.
 I want to share my personal religious experiences as “research” to help others who are part of this “project”.
 This is a blog for sharing my experiences with other polytheists.

 GROUPS: “Are you a ….?”